JAM on the Marsh

 Your film can be shot in any genre, and be up to 10 minutes long.
 You must be resident in either Kent or Sussex and to be eligible for entry to the competition films must be shot on, and contain, identifiable shots from the Romney Marsh.

-The closing date for submissions is Friday 5th June 2020 when the films will be judged by a panel.
+The closing date for submissions is midday on Friday 5th June 2020 when the films will be judged by a panel.
 Selected films will be screened at an industry day and precede the main features at Cinemarsh during JAM on the Marsh this July.
 There will be a prize for the best film and a JAM on the Marsh/Screen South laurel awarded.
 For more information on how to take part, see below.

 The FREE Masterclasses